apiato/documentation/docs/optional-components/criterias.md

 - Every Criteria SHOULD have an `apply()` function.

-- A simple query condition example `"where user_id = $id"`, this can be named "This User Criteria", and used with all Models who has relations with the User Model.
+- A simple query condition example `"where user_id = $id"`, this can be named "This User Criteria", and used with all Models which have relations with the User Model.

 ### Folder Structure {#folder-structure}